raahmad/raahmad/README.md

 Undergraduate Student

-The University of Iowa | Iowa City, Iowa
+The University of Iowa | Iowa City, Iowa | Class of 2022

-Major: Business Analytics and Information Systems

-Tippie College of Business
+Major: Business Analytics and Information Systems | Tippie College of Business

-pronounds: he/him/his
+Pronounds: he/him/his